A crazy cocktail of denial, anger, grief and complete loss of self-esteem.

 Believe me when I tell you that you can’t survive this crisis alone, without professional help.
 I tried to do that and made all the possible mistakes.

 I was half-way divorced before I made the smart move of looking for outside help for my marriage.
-Because I didn’t have enough money for traditional marriage counseling, I signed for a 7 part e-mail course about how to survive an affair.
+And since I didn’t have enough money for “traditional” marriage counseling, I signed for a 7 part e-mail course about how to survive an affair.

-Amazed by how helpful this free advice was for us, I continued to buy the full guide and work-book.
-It cost less than one marriage counseling session so it was well worth it to me.
-My marriage has survived the flames of his affair and so can yours.
+It has cost me less than one marriage counseling session so it was well worth it to me.
+My marriage has survived his affair and so can yours.